 Management and General - Includes the functions necessary to ensure an adequate working environment and costs not identifiable with a single program or activity.
-Includes costs associated with providing coordination and articulation of the Organization's program strategy, business management, general recordkeeping, budgeting, and related purposes.
+Management and general costs are associated with providing coordination and articulation of the Organization's program strategy, business management, general recordkeeping, budgeting, and related purposes.